 William George Brown was born July 10, 1840 in Maryland, USA.
-His parents, Thomas and Julia Brown, both African American, moved the family to Canada when William was a boy.
-They were in search of a better life, and settled in Dundas.
+His parents, Thomas and Julia Brown, both African American, moved the family to Canada when William was a boy, eventually settling in Dundas.

 At a young age, W.G.
 Brown began work as a teamster, and married Annie Elizabeth Lightfoot on October 18, 1864.
 Annie and William had three children: George Thomas Brown, who became a barber in Toronto, Mary Jane Brown, who was a school teacher in Freelton, and William Creswell Brown who died as a child.